MRL Landfill Gas Upgrade Project

 Project Information:

-The MRL Landfill Gas Upgrade Project is a waste sector project located at the Melbourne Regional Landfill (MRL) in Ravenhall, approximately 20 kilometers west of Melbourne's central business district.
-Registered in March 2023, this project focuses on upgrading the gas collection infrastructure at Victoria's largest landfill site.
-The proponent, Landfill Operations Pty Ltd, is a subsidiary of the major waste management company Cleanaway.
+MRL Landfill Gas Upgrade Project is a waste sector project located at the Melbourne Regional Landfill in Ravenhall, approximately 20km west of Melbourne's central business district.
+Registered in March 2023, the project is operated by Landfill Operations Pty Ltd, a subsidiary of the major waste management company Cleanaway.
+The project site is situated within a significant industrial and quarrying precinct on the urban fringe, utilizing a large void originally created by basalt quarrying operations.